 Pharmacist licensure is an integral component of each residency program.
 In order to receive the most value from educational experiences during the residency, each resident should be licensed at the earliest possible date.
 Residents and fellows are expected to complete all licensure applications and documents in a comprehensive and timely manner in compliance with deadlines established by the Oklahoma State Board of Pharmacy and/or the National Association of Boards of Pharmacy.
-Residents and fellows must have either a valid Oklahoma Pharmacist License or a Pharmacist Intern License from the Oklahoma State Board of Pharmacy before being allowed to start their post-graduate residency or fellowship program, generally on July 1st.
-Residents and fellows are expected to be licensed pharmacists in the state of Oklahoma either prior to or within 90 days after the residency start date.
-If, due to unforeseen circumstances beyond the control of the resident or fellow, a license is not obtained within 90 days of the residency start date, the program will be modified (this may include extended in length) such that a minimum of 2/3 of the residency is completed as an Oklahoma licensed pharmacist.
-Failure to obtain a license will be grounds for termination from the residency or fellowship program.
+Residents and fellows must have either a valid Oklahoma Pharmacist License or a Graduate Pharmacist Intern License from the Oklahoma State Board of Pharmacy by July 1st, prior to starting their post-graduate residency or fellowship program.
+Residents and fellows are expected to be licensed pharmacists in the state of Oklahoma either prior to or within 90 days after the residency start date and must be supervised by Oklahoma licensed preceptors until full licensure.
+If, due to unforeseen circumstances beyond the control of the resident or fellow, an Oklahoma pharmacist license is not obtained within 90 days of the residency start date, the program will be modified (this will include mandatory extension in length of the residency to a maximum duration of 90 days) such that a minimum of 2/3 of the residency is completed as an Oklahoma licensed pharmacist.
+Failure to obtain an Oklahoma pharmacist license by November 1 will be grounds for termination from the residency or fellowship program.
 Failure to comply with (1) the pharmacy licensure laws of the State of Oklahoma and/or (2) the institutional requirements regarding licensure will be grounds for termination of residency or fellowship training.